fluid-checkout/fluid-checkout/readme.txt

 * POSSIBLY BREAKING CHANGES - Changes to how substeps are added to the checkout page can break functionality of Fluid Checkout PRO and other add-ons until they are also updated to the latest versions, which might affect custom code on your website.

+* Bump tested up to WordPress 6.7.1 and WooCommerce 9.4.3
 * Added: Support for the Order Pay page feature of Fluid Checkout PRO.
 * Added: Compatibility with theme Colibri WP.
 * Added: Compatibility with plugin CartBounty - Save and recover abandoned carts for WooCommerce.